Prof. Ljubomir Jankovic

 In 2024 he was appointed as Professor of Energy and Buildings at Energy House Labs, an experimental research facility at the University of Salford, UK, with a wide research agenda on improving building energy performance and reducing carbon emissions.
 Between 2018 and 2024, he held a position of Professor of Advanced Building Design at the University of Hertfordshire, UK, where he led Zero Carbon Lab and was Director of a university-wide transdisciplinary Centre for Future Societies Research.
 Previously, he was Professor of Zero Carbon Design at Birmingham City University, UK, where he founded a Master’s programme on Zero Carbon Architecture and Retrofit Design.
 He also taught Behaviour of Complex Systems and Virtual Reality at the University of Birmingham and Embracing Complexity in Science and Society at the Universities of Liverpool and Salford.
 He has been a mentor of several PhD dissertations and a PhD Examiner in Spain, India, Pakistan and the UK.

 His work on Designing Zero Carbon Buildings has contributed to the industry with monographs published in 2012, 2017, and 2024.
 His outputs in sustainable retrofitting are based on design and experimental performance evaluation and are widely cited.
 His work on reducing simulation performance gap has earned him a unique reputation in industry in designing buildings with hempcrete as a construction material.
 His work on changing the culture of building simulation from top-down to self-organised bottom-up approaches to computational fluid dynamics has introduced new thinking into industry.
 And his work on non-invasive experimental measurement of building physics properties has introduced a new method for quality control of building retrofit.
 Lubo’s invention of a new predictive control method for building heating and cooling utilises a compact genetic algorithm for machine learning of building physics properties, runs on a pocket size device and has a 30% energy reduction potential.
-The above outputs are in the context of £10+million of his research grant funding, with circa 120 publications and 900 citations.
+The above outputs are in the context of £10+million of research grant funding, with circa 160 publications and over 1000 citations.

-Lubo is a founding Director of two innovation companies pioneering sustainability solution for buildings and has worked as a consultant in over 40 engineering projects, delivering numerous solutions for industry.
+Lubo is a founding Director of two innovation companies pioneering sustainability solution for buildings and has worked as a consultant in over 50 engineering projects, delivering numerous solutions for industry.
 This included improving thermal comfort in buildings and resolving simulation performance gap occurring in buildings built from hemp-lime bio-composite materials, and on designing thermal performance of commercial buildings built from that material.

 He graduated as a Dipl.
-Ing. (now an MSc) from the University of Belgrade and was awarded a PhD from the University of Birmingham, both in Mechanical Engineering, having submitted his Doctoral Thesis on Solar Energy Monitoring, Control and Analysis in Buildings.
+Ing. (now an MSc) from the University of Belgrade and was awarded a PhD from the University of Birmingham, both in Mechanical Engineering, having defended his Doctoral Thesis on Solar Energy Monitoring, Control and Analysis in Buildings.
 He is a UK Chartered (Licensed) Engineer, a member of CIBSE, a Member of ASHRAE, a Fellow of the Institution of Analysts and Programmers, and a Fellow of the International Building Performance Simulation Association.
 His Society activities included various chapter roles, including positions of President of ASHRAE UK London and Southeast Chapter and Vice-President of ASHRAE UK Chapter.

 Lubo is also an on-going student of applied fluid dynamics, pursued through his role as a certified water ski instructor and a passionate water skier.